rafael-santiago/kryptos/doc/MANUAL.md

 #### RSA

-Firstly I will show you the way of sign a input buffer with the standard RSA sign algorithm without ``C99`` conveniences.
+Firstly I will show you the way of sign an input buffer with the standard RSA sign algorithm without ``C99`` conveniences.
-Take a look on it:
+Take a look:

 ```c
 /*